nobus-1967/it/README.md

 # it
- Some Web-pages on computer's themes
+ There is a repo of Web-pages on computer's themes for my Web-site [http://avshcherbina.ru](http://avshcherbina.ru/).